alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 ## Further ideas

+The only limit here is the graphs you start with: the stranger the input, the stranger the output.
+I have a bunch of ideas for other variations I could try, including:

+* rotating the initial graph
+* allowing for non-uniform gaps between spokes/rings in the radial lattice
+* adding markers to the leaf nodes
+* systematically deleting chunks of the original graph, say alternate spokes

-I have a bunch more thoughts for what I could do next, although I have no immediate plans to do so -- I proved the initial idea is workable, and I got some pretty pictures.
+I have no immediate plans to work on this any further -- I proved the initial idea is workable, and I got some pretty pictures.
 That's enough for now.

-The only limit here is the graphs you start with: the stranger the input, the stranger the output.
-Here I've worked exclusively with uniform lattice graphs, but this technique should be usable on any graph.

-I did consider adding markers to the leaf nodes (the end of lines), to make them look more like traditional graph illustrations.

 I mentioned earlier that some of the patterns look like the walls of a maze.
 These wouldn't actually work as mazes, but it feels like this isn't too far from a maze generator.
 Maybe if you used this to create the negative space, not the walls?

-I made these with some scrappy Python scripts, using [networkx] for the graph algorithms and generating the SVG code by hand.
+I made these with some scrappy Python scripts, using [networkx] for the graph logic and generating the SVG markup with string templates.
-I've put all the code [on GitHub][github]
+I've put the code [on GitHub][github], although it's not documented.

+There's no point or greater moral to this post; I just made some pictures that I think are pretty and interesting.
+They don't serve a purpose, and that's okay.
+I spend a lot of time doing work on the computer, and it's nice to use it for fun things too.

 [github]: https://github.com/alexwlchan/art-from-spanning-trees

-rotation